passenger6/ngx-aside/README.md

 ```

-Add custom header and foter to the Panel
+Add custom header and footer to the panel
 ```Html
     <ngx-aside #NgxAsidePanelRight
                [showDefaultFooter]="false"